Wednesday, August 10, 2011

 And, in the painting we are presented with a combination interior and exterior view of the building in which the event is taking place.
 We can see that the Roman soldiers are already knocking on the door (left side of the painting) as one of the assisting clergy turns and looks anxiously in that direction.

-St. Lawrence Distributing the Goods of the Church to the Poor
+Saint Lawrence Distributing the Goods of the Church to the Poor

-Here St. Lawrence is seen in the portico of a basilican building distributing alms to an assortment of the poor of Rome.
+Here Saint Lawrence is seen in the portico of a basilican building distributing alms to an assortment of the poor of Rome.
 There are men, women and children represented in the group, a cross section of the Roman poor.

-St. Lawrence Before the Emperor Valerian
+Saint Lawrence Before the Emperor Valerian

-According to the legend of St. Lawrence he was captured by Roman soldiers and brought before the Emperor who asked him to surrender the valuables that had been confided to him by the Pope.
+According to the legend of Saint Lawrence he was captured by Roman soldiers and brought before the Emperor who asked him to surrender the valuables that had been confided to him by the Pope.
 Lawrence asked for three days in which to collect it and this was granted.
 During those days he sought out the poor of the city and at the end of his time of reprieve he presented them to the Emperor as the true valuables of the Church.
 This enraged the Emperor who ordered a particularly nasty execution for Lawrence.

 In prison, while awaiting his execution, Lawrence continued his mission of charity and love.
 He cured a blind fellow prisoner.
 This scene is displayed to the left side of the picture of his martyrdom as a view through the window of the prison.
 And, as previously noted, his martyrdom by slow roasting is depicted at the right side of the painting.
 This area of the fresco was seriously damaged early in its existence and was repainted in the 16th century.